Plant Red, White and Blue Flowers

 Red, White and Blue for Entertaining

 The Fourth of July traditionally means barbecue on the patio during the day and fireworks in the backyard at night.
 Create your own floral fireworks in time for guests to arrive.
 Try using a blue flowerpot brimming with a red and white floral arrangement.
 Bell-shaped red calibrachoa and white petunias are good choices.
-Add red apples in blue-and-white bowls to add to the festive decor.
+Place red apples or ripe red tomatoes in blue-and-white bowls to add to the festive decor.

 Combinations for Containers

-Decorative urns, barrels or hanging baskets can add flower power when filled with flowers like red salvia, white begonias and violet blue ageratums.
-Another option is hanging baskets containing red impatiens, white petunias and blue lobelia.
+Decorative urns, barrels or hanging baskets add flower power when filled with red salvia, white begonias and violet blue ageratums.
+Another option to consider is hanging baskets containing red impatiens, white petunias and blue lobelia.

 Try an arrangement of red verbena, white calibrachoa and violet butterfly bush.
-A combination of red, white and blue delphinium flowers in a ceramic planter or vintage milk can creates a patriotic display of perennials that come up every year.
+A combination of red, white and blue delphinium flowers in a ceramic planter or vintage milk can creates a patriotic display.
+Plant this perennial combination in your garden for years of enjoyment.

 Add more flowers to create fun and celebration-worthy planters festooned with red, white and blue.
-They’ll take you from July 4 and even past Labor Day.
+They’ll decorate your outdoor space from July 4 and up until Labor Day.

 Instant Impact for Your Porch